 If you like your leaves a little looser, North Tea Power serves an aromatic array of blends in a friendly communal setting.
 Exposed girders and hefty timber furnishings give it a rugged edge, and they approach a grilled cheese like they would a steak, frying it in brown butter till the sourdough’s crispy.
 Just in case you didn’t catch that: grilled cheese, fried like a steak.

-The locals love Ginger’s Comfort Emporium (various locations, +44 (0)7980 628868), a roving ice-cream truck for adults.
-Menus are seasonal, but sweet sophistication is evergreen; highlights include Chorlton Crack (salted caramel and peanut butter) and the French Elvis ice-cream sandwich, a chilly PB & J. Here, Heart & Graft coffee beans are served affogato style or infused into a creamy scoop.
+The locals love Ginger’s Comfort Emporium, a roving ice-cream truck for adults.
+Menus are seasonal, but sweet sophistication is evergreen.
+Highlights include Chorlton Crack (salted caramel and peanut butter) and the French Elvis ice-cream sandwich, an ice-cold take on peanut butter and jelly.
+Here, Heart & Graft coffee beans are served affogato-style or infused into a creamy scoop.
 Recommended by Tony from Afflecks.

 EXCEEDINGLY FINE DINING

-You enter Australasia (+44 (0)161 831 0288) via a sci-fi-esque glass prism and descend into a cream-hued space with bleached brick walls and bare-limbed trees.
+You enter Australasia via a sci-fi-esque glass prism and descend into a cream-hued space with bleached brick walls and bare-limbed trees.
 Its artfully plated fare hails from Australia and the Pacific Rim.
-For more interior flora, head to Tattu (+44 (0)161 819 2060), where beef and foie gras gyoza and lobster prawn toasts are served under a flowering cherry blossom.
+For more interior flora, head to Tattu, where beef-and-foie-gras gyoza and lobster prawn toasts are served under a flowering cherry blossom.

-Mr Cooper’s House & Garden (+44 (0)161 932 4198) at the Midland Hotel has, um, another interior tree (what’s going on, Manchester?) and chef Simon Rogan’s tempting seasonal dishes.
-For chandeliers, an art deco-style dining room and tasting menus with avant garde flavours (oxalis, sweet cicely and sea asters abound), The French awaits (+44 (0)161 932 4198).
+Mr Cooper’s House & Garden at the Midland Hotel also has, um, another interior tree (what’s going on, Manchester?).
+For chandeliers, an art deco-style dining room and tasting menus with avant garde flavours (oxalis, sweet cicely and sea asters abound), The French awaits.
 No trees though, we’re afraid.

 A CRAFTY PINT

 The Oast House, a reclaimed 16th-century drinkery amid the gleaming towers of Spinningfields, is charmingly offbeat.
-Their beer-tasting packages (for groups of six or more) start from £15 and cover Brit, European and historic brews.
+Its ale-tasting masterclasses start from £20 a person and cover Brit, European and historic brews.
 Pick up souvenirs at Beermoth your one-stop shop for all things craftily alcoholic, where staff are impressively informed.

 Manchester nightlife caters to everyone’s MO, often all at once, with multi-purpose arts venues.
 Gorilla hosts niche musical acts, comedy nights, art shows, plays, a gin parlour and a well-regarded burger joint.
 Home Cinema is another entertainment polymath, with arthouse and blockbuster film screenings, high drama and intriguing art shows.

 Despite its name, the Deaf Institute is the venue for rock and indie gigs, while Band On the Wall champions live jazz and world music.
-The mixologists at The Alchemist in Spinningfields experiment fearlessly; drinks change colour and flavour, and emit smoke – exciting stuff.
+The mixologists at The Alchemist in Spinningfields experiment fearlessly – drinks change colour and flavour, emit smoke and other exciting stuff.
 Kosmonaut has less smoke and mirrors, but a ping-pong table, arts programme and laid-back air make it equally magical.